lmorandini/grunt-clouddity/README.md

 grunt clouddity:run
 ```

 In addition, Docker containers can be stopped, started and removed.
+The containers are created and started according to the order the images are listed in the node type `images` property.

 ### Testing the cluster